SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_bridge_tls_trusted_common_name.md

 ### Required

 - `bridge_name` (String, Deprecated) The name of the Bridge.
-Deprecated since 2.18.
+Deprecated since SEMP API version 2.18.
 Common Name validation has been replaced by Server Certificate Name validation.
 - `bridge_virtual_router` (String, Deprecated) The virtual router of the Bridge.
 The allowed values and their meaning are:

 <pre>